-Having more siblings may decrease the risk of divorce later in life, according to a new study by researchers at Ohio State University.
+Having more siblings may decrease the risk of divorce later in life, according to a study by researchers at Ohio State University.
 The study reported that the more siblings an individual has, the less likely they are to get divorced.

 The researchers admitted that there are a variety of factors that contribute to couples getting divorced in the U.S., but their study indicates a link between the number of siblings and the likelihood of divorce.
-The researchers said that individuals who grow up with more siblings have more experience handling issues that frequently come up during marriage.
+The researchers said that individuals who grow up with more siblings have more experience handling issues that frequently come up during the marriage.

 The researchers said that growing up with siblings helps people learn how to get along with different types of personalities and can help people develop skills for establishing and maintaining relationships for the rest of their lives.
 Having siblings affects the way a person handles negative and positive interactions, and the study found that individuals with more siblings have more experience discussing problems with other people, which can help during marital arguments and disputes.